tudo-math-ls3/feat3/README.txt

 python 2.6 or greater
 gcc 4.8+ or icc 14+ or clang 3.6+

-Additionally you will need a proper c++ compiler and buildsystem.
+Additionally you will need a proper buildsystem, e.g. gnumake.
-In most cases, this might be g++ and gnumake.

 === BUILDING FEAST ===
 In its simplest shape, building FEAST is just as easy as